gvwilson/buildtogether.tech/src/delivery/index.md

 ## The Post Mortem

-The most valuable part of your project isn't the software you write, or the grade you're given: it's the [%i "post mortem" %][%g post_mortem "post mortem" %][%/i%].
+The most valuable part of your project isn't the software you write, or the grade you're given: it's the [%g post_mortem "post mortem" %][%i "post mortem" %].
 Literally, this is an examination of a deceased person; in a software project, it's a look back at what went right and what went wrong.

 The aim of a post mortem is to help the team and its members do better next time by giving everyone a chance to reflect on what they've just accomplished.
-It is *not* to shame people, but it can be hard to critique someone's work without them taking it personally, so post mortems add a few extra rules to the ones introduced for [%i "meetings!extra rules for post mortems" %]meetings[%/i%] in [%x important %]:
+It is *not* to shame people, but it can be hard to critique someone's work without them taking it personally, so post mortems add a few extra rules to the ones introduced for meetings[%i "meetings!extra rules for post mortems" %] in [%x important %]:

 Get a moderator who wasn't part of the project.